VittalP/embr/README.md

 Please move to the following directories and read the respective README files for instructions on how to use the code.

-mbr_intseg - Interactive Binary Segmentation<br/>
+embr_intseg - Interactive Binary Segmentation<br/>
-mbr_pose   - Pose Estimation
+embr_pose   - Pose Estimation